 My experience with the Chung Wan is that if feels really comfortable and when I leave that point I exhale down and my intention follows the drop of the belly as I head back towards the lower dan tian.
 My traveling metaphor works well because the chakra system considers the solar plexus the 3rd chakra and without it being balanced a person would experience lack of direction or purpose.

-I feel that this is one of the few places along the Microcosmic Orbit where less is better.
+I feel that this is one of the few places during the Microcosmic Orbit Meditation where less is better.
 If you have a true, strong sense of your energy in the solar plexus, just let go, exhale, and jump on the slide that leads back south to the dantian.
 Your belly will naturally relax and direct you back in the direction you should be going.

 This is one of four articles which will complete the picture for you if you are looking to improve your meditation, form, or health.
 Read on here: